-Students who withdraw from the School of Nursing for medical reasons must submit a verifiable letter from a licensed primary care provider (MD, DO, NP, PA) addressing specific issues related to nursing practice and a personal statement.
-The request for return and the physician's statement will be reviewed by the RAP Committee for approval.
-Students who were on a medical leave of absence must also be approved to return to the University by Student Life.
+Students who withdraw from the School of Nursing for medical reasons must submit a verifiable letter from a licensed primary care provider (MD, DO, NP, PA) addressing Essential Qualifications (Appendix B) and a personal statement to the Dean of Students in the Office of Students Rights & Responsibilities.
+The request for return and the physician's statement will be reviewed by the Dean of Students for approval.

-If approved, return to the School of Nursing is offered on a space-available basis.
-If progression is delayed for more than one (1) semester, the student may be required to enroll in a 1 credit skills refresher course NURS 491-IS Nursing Clinical Skills Refresher to update knowledge and skills, as well as to make an appropriate transition into the current curricular structure.
+Return to the School of Nursing is offered on a space-available basis, and is coordinated by the Associate Director of Advising, Admission, and Student Support, the Clinical.
+If progression is delayed for more than one (1) semester, the student may be required to enroll in a 1 credit skills refresher course IS Nursing Clinical Skills Refresher to update knowledge and skills, as well as to make an appropriate transition into the current curricular structure.
 Additionally, updated health, certification and clearance documents may need to be submitted.